Tilt–shift photography: Perspective-control lenses

 In photography, a perspective-control lens allows the photographer to control the appearance of perspective in the image; the lens can be moved parallel to the film or sensor, providing the equivalent of corresponding view camera movements.
 This movement of the lens allows adjusting the position of the subject in the image area without moving the camera back; it is often used to avoid convergence of parallel lines, such as when photographing a tall building.
 A lens that provides only shift is called a shift lens, while those that can also tilt are called tilt–shift lenses.
 The terms PC and TS are also used by some manufacturers to refer to this type of lens.

 Short-focus perspective-control (PC) lenses (i.e., 17 mm through 35 mm) are used mostly in architectural photography; longer focal lengths may also be used in other applications such as landscape, product, and closeup photography.
 PC lenses are generally designed for single-lens reflex (SLR) cameras, as rangefinder cameras do not allow the photographer to directly view the effect of the lens, and view cameras allow for perspective control using camera movements.

 A PC lens has a larger image circle than is required to cover the image area (film or sensor size).
 Typically, the image circle is large enough, and the mechanics of the lens sufficiently limited, that the image area cannot be shifted outside of the image circle.
 However, many PC lenses require a small aperture setting to prevent vignetting when significant shifts are employed.
 PC lenses for 35 mm cameras typically offer a maximum shift of 11 mm; some newer models offer a maximum shift of 12 mm.

 The mathematics involved in tilt lenses are described as the Scheimpflug principle, after an Austrian military officer who developed the technique for correcting distortion in aerial photographs.

 The first PC lens manufactured for an SLR camera in any format was Nikon's 1961 f/3.5 35 mm PC-Nikkor; it was followed by an f/2.8 35 mm PC-Nikkor (1968), an f/4 28 mm PC-Nikkor (1975), and an f/3.5 28 mm PC-Nikkor (1981).
 In 1973, Canon introduced a lens, the TS 35 mm f/2.8 SSC, with tilt as well as shift functions.

 Other manufacturers, including Venus Optics Laowa, Olympus, Pentax, Schneider Kreuznach (produced as well for Leica), and Minolta, made their own versions of PC lenses.
 Olympus produced 35 mm and 24 mm shift lenses.
-Canon currently offers 17 mm, 24 mm, 50 mm, 100 mm and 135 mm tilt/shift lenses.
+Canon currently offers 17 mm, 24 mm, 50 mm, 90 mm and 135 mm tilt/shift lenses.
 Nikon currently offers 19 mm, 24 mm, 45 mm, and 85 mm PC lenses with tilt and shift capability.
 Venus Optics Laowa offers the world's widest 15mm shift lens with an extremely good optical distortion control.
+Fujifilm announced the 30 mm and 110 mm medium format tilt/shift lenses on Sept.
+12 2023.